 Over the years, I’ve come up with some packing steps and tips that make me more efficient and thorough.

-- Start by looking up the weather wherever you’ll be travelling.
+Start by looking up the weather wherever you’ll be traveling.
 Knowing the type of weather to expect will help you eliminate some packing bulk.

-- Make a list.
-I love lists, so this is my favourite part.
+Make a list.
+I love lists, so this is my favorite part.
 Make sure your list includes:

 Not a list person?
 We’ve got you covered.
 Download our packing list here.